 Fold some paper into cards for the residents and provide glue and other craft materials for them to decorate.
 It's a great project for them to give to their families for the holidays.
 You can also make paper ornaments.

 My former mother-in-law is in an actual nursing home, in a wheel chair because she lost one leg, due to poor circulation.
 She helps bake the cakes, is in a handbell choir, they work on jigsaw puzzles, and I can't remember what else all she has mentioned doing, but they are always busy.
-This is in a small town of about 1,000 people.

 My 91 yr old mother-in-law recently moved in with us and I too am looking for activities.